super-loops/honopang/README.md

 | `detail` | **JSON** | Optional | Detailed information object | `{"userCount": 42, "status": "success"}` |
 | `stdout` | **LongText** | Optional | Standard output logs (separated by newlines) | `"Starting process...\nProcessing data...\nCompleted"` |
 | `stderr` | **LongText** | Optional | Error logs (separated by newlines) | `"Warning: deprecated API\nError: connection timeout"` |

-## 📝 License

-This project contains no special technical innovations.
-Copying and modification of the code is free until explicitly stated otherwise in a specific version.
-However, using the project name to damage the reputation of the author or project is prohibited.
-The author assumes no responsibility for any issues arising from the use of this code.